hashicorp/packer/website/source/docs/provisioners/shell.html.md

     system reboot.
 Set this to a higher value if reboots take a longer amount of time.

+-   `pause_after` (string) - Wait the amount of time after provisioning a shell script, this pause be taken if all previous steps were successful.

 ## Execute Command Example

 To many new users, the `execute_command` is puzzling.
 However, it provides an